The quasinormal modes of the rotating quantum corrected black holes: Indroduction

-In this work, we first calculate the scalar QNMs of the rotating quantum corrected black hole (RQCBH) using the two-dimensional pseudo-spectral method, where the rotation version is obtained by the Newman-Janis generating method~\cite{Azreg-Ainou:2014aqa,Azreg-Ainou:2014pra} in hyperbolodial framework.
-This hyperbolodial method transforms the Teukolsky equation (TE) into a hyperbolic partial differential equations~\cite{PanossoMacedo:2019npm}.
+In this work, we first calculate the scalar QNMs of the rotating quantum corrected black hole (RQCBH) using the two-dimensional pseudo-spectral method, where the rotation version is obtained by the Newman-Janis generating method~\cite{Azreg-Ainou:2014aqa,Azreg-Ainou:2014pra} in a hyperboloidal framework.
+The hyperboloidal method transforms the perturbation equation into a hyperbolic partial differential equations~\cite{PanossoMacedo:2019npm}.
 After separating the time part, the QNMs spectra $\omega$ can be solved as a two-dimensional eigenvalue problem.
 There have been many studies on two-dimensional spectra problems of the Kerr-type black hole~\cite{Blazquez-Salcedo:2023hwg,Chung:2023wkd,Khoo:2024yeh,Chung:2024ira,Chung:2024vaf,Blazquez-Salcedo:2024oek,Blazquez-Salcedo:2024dur,Ripley:2022ypi,Cai:2025irl,Xiong:2024urw,Assaad:2025nbv}.